Back

 \(\text{Volume} = {\text{π}} 135.46875\:{\text{m}}^{3}\)

-Since we can multiply in any order, we can rewrite the equation like this, which is an acceptable mathematical answer:
+Since you can multiply in any order, you can rewrite the equation like this, which is an acceptable mathematical answer:

 \(\text{Volume} = 425.5876... {\text{m}}^{3}\)